elerch/aws-sdk-for-zig/README.md

 Branches
 --------

+* **zig-develop**: This branch tracks zig nightly, and is used mainly as a canary for breaking changes that will need to be dealt with when a new zig release appears.
+Expect significant delays in any build failures (PRs always welcome!).
 * **master**:      This branch tracks the latest released zig version
-* **zig-0.13**:    This branch tracks the 0.13 released zig version.
+* **zig-0.14.x**:  This branch tracks the 0.14/0.14.1 released zig versions.
-                   Support for the previous version is best effort, generally degrading over time.
+                   Support for these previous version is best effort, generally degrading over time.
 Fixes will generally appear in master, then backported into the previous version.
-* **zig-develop**: This branch tracks zig nightly, and is used mainly as a canary for breaking changes that will need to be dealt with when a new zig release appears.
-Expect significant delays in any build failures (PRs always welcome!).

 Other branches/tags exist but are unsupported